Table of Contents

 Although a residential load controller will help you save money on energy bills, the cons of such a system can outweigh the pros.
 Which solution is right for you?

-After installing a residential load controller, what’s the average energy savings you can expect?
+After installing a residential load controller, what's the average energy savings you can expect?
 You need to do some number-crunching first.
-With Energy.gov’s appliance and electronic energy use calculator you can estimate your average annual energy use and cost to operate specific appliances.
-After figuring out how much money you’re spending to use them without a device, then you can
+After figuring out how much money you're spending without a device, then you can determine the average cost savings from an energy management system.
+This requires different calculations as well.
+In order to calculate your solar payback period, you first need to find out your combined costs and your annual benefits.

 Final Thoughts on Residential Load Controllers